Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

  | `rasterList`            |  List of the rasters to run | `["forest", "agriculture", "impervious", "fwswetlands", "fwsopenwater"]`   |

   Run the script in Arc Python.
 Allow script to run completely before moving on to the next script.
 This script does the following:
-    a.
-Sets up the folder structure in the specified directory
+    1. Sets up the folder structure in the specified directory
-    b.
-Reprojects the zone polygon as needed
+    2. Reprojects the zone polygon as needed
-    c.
-Calculates the mean value for each zone in the zone shapefile
+    3. Calculates the mean value for each zone in the zone shapefile
-    d.
-Adds -9999 values for zones that are not assigned any value
+    4. Adds -9999 values for zones that are not assigned any value
-    e.
-Outputs the specified spatial statistic for all of the catchments as `.dbf` tables in the `\gisTables` folder in the run-specific versions folder (e.g. `zonalStatistics\versions\pointDelineation\gisTables\forest_MEAN.dbf`)
+    5. Outputs the specified spatial statistic for all of the catchments as `.dbf` tables in the `\gisTables` folder in the run-specific versions folder (e.g. `zonalStatistics\versions\pointDelineation\gisTables\forest_MEAN.dbf`)

   Example output: